 Lapidus received a conditional pardon 29 April 1854, and then fled to Singapore in December the next year, apparently to escape an another appearance in court.

-Elias Lapidus was charged with feloniously receiving certain butter the property of T Brown Esq at Fremantle will knowing the same to have been stolen.
+Elias Lapidus was charged with feloniously receiving certain butter the property of T Brown Esq at Fremantle while knowing the same to have been stolen.
 The defendant having been at large on bail was called on his recognizance, and not appearing, his recognizance and those of his two sureties were extradited to be retained, these were himself in £50 and Messrs Harwood and Yelverton sureties also £50 each.
-We believe Lapidus made his exist from the colony in the Siren for Singapore, his point of departure being the Government Station of Rottnest Island.
+We believe Lapidus made his exit from the colony in the Siren for Singapore, his point of departure being the Government Station of Rottnest Island.

 Perth Gazette & Independent Journal of Politics & News, Friday 4 January 1856.